AskanSimon/startimage-with-thumbnails/readme.md

 # Generate startimages with thumbnails

-If you have a product images with variants, this tool can generate a startimage, where you show one product and the variants as thumbnails also.
+If you have product images with variants, this tool will generate a startimage, with one big product and variants as small thumbnails also.
 Like this

 ![alt text](https://raw.githubusercontent.com/AskanSimon/startimage-with-thumbnails/main/output.jpg)